In praise of the colour blue

 The gorgeous red-legged honeycreeper (Cyanerpes cyaneus) is another member of the tanager family, which is distributed from southern Mexico southwards to Peru, Bolivia, and central and eastern Brazil.
 It is also found on several Caribbean islands, including Trinidad and Tobago, and Cuba.

-Male red-legged honeycreeper, feeding in flowers of blue porterweed (Stachytarpheta frantzii), Cordillera de Tilarán, Costa Rica.
+Male red-legged honeycreeper, feeding in flowers of purple porterweed (Stachytarpheta frantzii), Cordillera de Tilarán, Costa Rica.
 (Photo copyright © by Kaj Halberg)

 The scarlet pimpernel (Lysimachia arvensis, previously known as Anagallis arvensis), of the primrose family (Primulaceae), is probably native to the major part of Europe, northern Africa, and western Asia, but has become naturalized in many areas around the world.